dsagman/picat/readme_old.md

 ```

 Read the above as
- 1. `A` points to an empty memory location as a default binding.
+ 1. `A` points to an empty unique identifier as a default binding.
  2. The default binding can be made/shown to be equivalent to `5` through unification.
- 3. The unification binds `5` to `A` at the memory address.
+ 3. The unification binds `5` to `A` at the unique identifier.
  4. `,` means the logical and operation.
- 5. Because the left side of the `,` is true we can output the value of memory address of `A` to the terminal.
+ 5. Because the left side of the `,` is true we can output the value of unique identifier of `A` to the terminal.
  6. As noted above `A=5` is identical to `5=A` because unification is bidirectional. <- Important

 Compare this with: